foldda/rda/RDA-Background-Overview.md

 RDA was originally created for [**Snappable**, an open-source component framework](https://github.com/foldda/snappable) that allows independently developed software components to communicate without requiring a shared object model.

-Each component converts between its native data structures and RDA, allowing components from different vendors to interoperate through late-binding.
+Each component converts between its native data structures and RDA, allowing components from different vendors to interoperate through self-binding.

-The following video demonstrates how Snappable achieves its design goals using RDA and late-binding:
+The following video demonstrates how Snappable achieves its design goals using RDA and data object self-binding:

 https://www.youtube.com/watch?v=Uek9aW1qToU